 Prepare to Study in Canada and York University

 As an international student, there are many things you need to plan before you make your way to York University: preparing documents, making accommodation arrangements and thinking through money matters.
 York University has all the resources you need, including York International.
-York InternationaI can help and support you with many of your questions before and after arriving at York and will be your home away from home while you are here.
+York International can help and support you with many of your questions before and after arriving at York.

 If you are just starting the process of studying abroad, or are interested in studying at York University in the future, this article will help you get ahead and prepare for what's to come.